Of pantos, dwarves, and “Snow White” (DeDisnification, Part 9A)

 - Kíli “the wedge”: Kili

 - Bálin “fiery one”: Balin

-Gandalf is also the name of an Eddic dwarf—the original being Gandálfr, meaning “magic staff elf”—making Bilbo, named for a sword of Spanish origin, even more of an outsider in the group.
+Gandalf is also the name of an Eddic dwarf—the original being Gandálfr, meaning “magic staff elf”—making Bilbo, named for a sword of Spanish origin, even more of an outsider to the group.

-Tolkien was an Oxford Professor of English Language and Literature and Professor of Anglo-Saxon and as a philologist as well as an author and poet.
+Tolkien was an Oxford Professor of English Language and Literature and Professor of Anglo-Saxon, a philologist, author, and poet.
 Disney never finished high school.
 Sidwell is a Professor of Education while I’m an autodidact, so it may seem like we’re both veering wildly out of our respective lanes—he to attempt to place these two on a par in this arena, and me to decry that as ridiculous—but I think mine is the only realistic conclusion.